Blockchain in Healthcare: Opportunities, Challenges, and Applications

 - The immutability of blockchain data can prevent prescription alteration.
 Blockchain technology will not only assure efficient drug traceability but also enhance the supply chain processes.

 - The blockchain-aided clinical trial process can give a high degree of data control.
-With greater transparency and accountability, blockchain technology will make vital information accessible to researchers, pharmaceutical companies, and legislators, etc. in a secure manner.
+With greater transparency and accountability, blockchain technology will make vital information accessible to researchers, pharmaceutical companies, and legislators, etc. securely.

 - Electronic Health Records